Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Simulate and Accumulate

-\begin{doublespace} We first show a grid with the results for the American binary put closed form valuation in Figure \ref{fig:American-Binary-Put} in currency terms.
+\begin{doublespace} We first show a grid with the results for the American binary put closed form valuation using Equation (\ref{eq:8}) in Figure (\ref{fig:American-Binary-Put}) in currency terms.
 As expected, the results seem to confirm well known properties such as; longer expiration date, higher volatility, starting value and strike (term loan amount) being closer, lower drift away from the strike; lead to higher valuations.
-It is easily verified that the valuation is most sensitive to the volatility of the underlying process. \end{doublespace}
+For example: when the availability starting value, availability drift, availability volatility, term loan amount, payment when barrier is breached and maturity date are 10000, 100\%, 100\%, 5000, 1000 and 1 year respectively, the valuation is 225.83 in terms of currency units.
+This is our baseline scenario and we vary one variable at a time and keep the other variables at these baseline values.
+When the maturity increases to 2 years the valuation is 246.16.
+When the availability volatility increases across 10\%, 50\%, 100\% and 150\% the valuation increases from 0, 3.43, 225.83 and 508.56 units respectively.
+When the availability staring value decreases to 8000 and 6000 the valuation increases to 370.51 and 694.81 respectively.
+When the availability drift changes across 50\%, 100\% and 200\% the valuation varies across 400.69, 225.83 and 61.70 respectively.
+This suggests that the valuation is most sensitive to the volatility and starting value (with reference to the strike) of the underlying process, though further analysis needs to be carried out to find out the exact sensitivity of the valuation to changes in the different parameters.